Government of Kansas: Governor of Kansas

 The governor is both head of state and head of government for Kansas.
-Under the constitution, the governor elected to serve a four-year term.
+Under the constitution, the governor is elected to serve a four-year term.
 The governor presides over the executive branch, commands the militia of the state, and makes sure that the laws of the state are enforced and that the peace is preserved.
 The governor is the state's chief representative and spokesperson to the other states within the United States, the Federal Government of the United States, and all foreign nations.
 The governor must sign all bills passed by the legislature in order for those bills to become law.
 Should the governor veto a bill, the legislature may override the governor's veto with a two-thirds vote.

 Normally, the governor may not enact legislation, but when empowered to do so by the legislature, the governor may issue executive orders which are binding throughout the State.
 Even so, such executive orders do not have the force of law and may only be issued when related directly to the governor's duties.
 Of course, if the legislature is controlled by the governor's political party, the governor may strongly suggest the adoption of certain legislation, or request other executive officers to take such actions as the governor sees fit.
 In certain emergencies the governor may assume special, comprehensive powers.
 These powers involve greater police power and near-absolute control over state, county, and local agencies and resources.

 In order to be elected governor, any gubernatorial candidate is required to obtain a statewide plurality of all votes cast in their election.
 Given the dominance of the two-party system in Kansas (between the Democrats and the Republicans), the plurality is often a majority as well.
 However, in the event that two or more candidates have an equal number of votes, the legislature, by joint ballot, elects one of those candidates governor.

 The state constitution names the governor the state's chief magistrate and vests supreme executive power in them.
 As a consequence, the governor is the preeminent figure in Kansas politics.
 Though the governor shares power with many other executive officers, in the event of a vacancy anywhere in the executive branch, the governor appoints their successor.
 The governor appoints the heads of most all state departments and agencies, as well as the members of most state commissions and boards.
 However, these appointments do require Senate approval.
 Some serve at the governor's pleasure, while others serve fixed terms.